Chi vuol essere milionario?

-Titles of Chi vuol essere miliardario?

 Chi vuol essere milionario? (/it/; English translation: Who wants to be a millionaire?), originally titled Chi vuol essere miliardario? (/it/; English translation: Who wants to be a billionaire?), is an Italian game show based on the original British format of Who Wants to Be a Millionaire?.
-The show is hosted by Gerry Scotti and broadcast on the Italian TV station Canale 5.
+Every edition of the show has been hosted by Gerry Scotti and broadcast on Canale 5.

 In the original version (Chi vuol essere miliardario?; 2000–2001), the main goal of the game was to win Lit.
 1,000,000,000 by answering 15 multiple-choice questions correctly.
 There were three "lifelines" – 50:50, Phone-a-Friend and Ask the Audience.
 If a contestant answered the fifth question correctly, they left with at least Lit.
 1,000,000.
 If a contestant answered the tenth question correctly, they left with at least Lit.
 32,000,000.
 There was one winner of the show, Francesca Cinelli.

-In 2002, after the changeover to the Euro, the show changed its name into Chi vuol essere milionario?.
+In 2002, after the changeover to the euro, the show changed its name into Chi vuol essere milionario?.

-In 2011, the Guinness World Records confirmed Gerry Scotti as the presenter who has hosted the most episodes of the Who Wants to Be a Millionaire? format (1,593, on 5 May 2011).
+In 2011, the Guinness World Records confirmed Gerry Scotti as the presenter who had hosted the most episodes of the Who Wants to Be a Millionaire? format (1,593, as of 5 May 2011).
+The record stood for many years, with 1,690 episodes hosted as of 5 November 2020.